Peanut Caramel Clusters

 Instructions

-• Using a double boiler or in the microwave, melt the chocolate until smooth.
-Using a fork, dip each cluster into the chocolate, then return to the lined baking sheet.
+• Using a double boiler or microwave, melt the chocolate until smooth.
+Using a fork, dip each cluster into the chocolate, then gently shake the fork to remove any excess chocolate before returning the cluster to the lined baking sheet.
 Sprinkle with sea salt, if desired.
-Repeat until all of the clusters have been dipped.
+Repeat until all clusters have been dipped.
 Place in the refrigerator to set for 15-20 minutes.

 NOTES

-These salted caramel peanut clusters will stay good STORED in an airtight container or freezer bag.
-These chocolates will last 2-3 weeks at room temperature, 2-3 months in the refrigerator and 6 months in the freezer.
+STORE these Salted Caramel Peanut Clusters in an airtight container or freezer bag.
+They will last 2-3 weeks at room temperature, 2-3 months in the refrigerator, and up to 6 months in the freezer.

 Nutrition